ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

 ### Bootstrap GitOps

+The current GitOps will run on OpenShift 4.8.

 * Login to the OpenShift Console, and get login token to be able to use `oc cli`
 * Obtain your [IBM license entitlement key](https://github.com/IBM/cloudpak-gitops/blob/main/docs/install.md#obtain-an-entitlement-key) and export as KEY environment variables